For Resident and Non-Resident Junior Fellows

-Resident Junior Fellows may apply for a bursary to be applied against their residence fees of up to $5,000.
+Resident Junior Fellows may apply for a bursary to be applied against their residence fees up to $5,000.

-Non-resident Junior Fellows may apply for a bursary to be applied against meals at the College, of up to $350.
+Non-resident Junior Fellows may apply for a bursary to be applied against meals at the College, up to $350.

 Non-resident Junior Fellows, who are in their 5th year of PhD studies and are no longer funded, may apply for a bursary of up to $300, to offset the cost of their non-resident fee.
 A Non-resident meal bursary will automatically be considered as part of this application.

 Additionally, in collaboration with the School of Graduate Studies, the SGS Massey Bursaries provide funding of the full fees for Resident and Non-resident Junior Fellows who identify with one of the following groups: 1) International students, 2) Indigenous students and 3) Afro-Caribbean/Black-Canadian students.
-Applicable Junior Fellows must state their intent to also be considered for the SGS Massey Bursary as part of the financial assistance application, identify their corresponding group, and demonstrate great financial need.
+Applicable Junior Fellows must state their intent to also be considered for the SGS Massey Bursary as part of the financial assistance application, identify their corresponding group, and demonstrate financial need.
 A limit of one Resident and one Non-Resident bursary is available for each group.